 Once you’ve been using Todoist for a while, your list of projects tends to grow.

 First off, try to keep your projects to a minimum.
-You only have so much time and energy and the more you can focus, the happier and more productive you’ll be.
+You only have so much time and energy, and the more you can focus, the happier and more productive you’ll be.

 But if you need the projects, keep it tidy using sub-projects.
+(Note: sub-projects are available for personal projects only.
+For team projects, use folders instead.)

-Let’s say you’re starting a new semester at school and you want to keep all of your coursework in one easy to find place.
+Let’s say you’re starting a new semester at school, and you want to keep all of your coursework in one easy to find place.
 Create a project for Schoolwork and projects for each course: Math, English, Chemistry, etc. Then drag and drop the courses underneath the Schoolwork project to turn them into sub-projects:

 You can collapse your sub-projects underneath the parent project to hide them when you don’t need to see them by clicking on the arrow to the left of the parent project’s name.